google/skia/site/user/build.md

 This toolchain is the only way we support 32-bit builds, by also setting `target_cpu="x86"`.
 There is also a corresponding 2015 toolchain, downloaded via `infra/bots/assets/win_toolchain_2015`.

+The Skia build assumes that the PATHEXT environment variable contains ".EXE".

 ### Visual Studio Solutions

 If you use Visual Studio, you may want to pass `--ide=vs` to `bin/gn gen` to